matiasvallejosdev/unity-ecoxplorer-ar/README.md

-# Ecoxplorer AR: Game Concept
+# EcoXplorer AR: Game Concept

 ## Overview
-Ecoxplorer AR is an augmented reality game that encourages players to explore their environment.
+EcoXplorer AR is an augmented reality game that encourages players to explore their environment.
 Players scan real-world objects related to nature or the environment, triggering short, engaging stories narrated by AI-generated characters.
 These stories provide educational content about the environment in an entertaining way.

 ## Key Components